 Internet adoption in Vanuatu remains fairly low, but the small proportion of citizens who use the internet can do so without restriction.
 They can also legally use VPNs.

 The Holy See government does not restrict internet access and the use of VPNs is legal.

 Venezuela is infamous for having blocked a large number of social media and chat sites, such as Facebook and WhatsApp.
 Even very recently, the government has reportedly threatened a ‘clampdown on social media networks.’
-Even so, VPNs are still legal in the country.

 While VPN usage is legal, the residents of Vietnam are subject to censorship of online activity.
 This is exemplified by the firm ‘Not free’ status assigned to the country by Freedom House.
 Vietnam is home of the controversial Decree 72, part of which aims to prevent social media sites being used to share news.

 Internet users don’t exactly get an easy time of it in Yemen.
 There have been attempts in the past by Houthi militia to censor certain content.
 And more recently they want to impose a blanket ban on internet usage.
 However, the use of VPNs here is legal.

 The citizens of Zambia can also legally use VPNs, but online censorship has been an issue in the country.
 The government bans sites with ‘immoral’ content, but may have also blocked sites with political motivations.